neil-r/study_wsd/README.md

 # Word sense disambiguation (WSD) Experiment
 The un-centralized development of language often results in ambiguities in the words used to represent things and concepts.
 This results in the need by readers and interpreters of language to leverage context to resolve ambiguities, i.e., word sense disambiguation (WSD).
 In this experiment, we evaluate the capability of LLMs to perform WSD.
 The experiment looks into several different aspects of WSD.
-Each question below forms a foundation for each aspect.
+Each prompt below forms a foundation for each aspect.
 To explore each question, assumptions and the setup of a sub-experiment are listed.
 The experiment considers multiple LLMs that vary in size and origin.

 ## Evaluation Datasets